RubixML/ML/docs/extracting-data.md

 ```

 ## NDJSON
-Another popular plain-text format is a hybrid of CSV and JSON called [NDJSON](http://ndjson.org/) or *Newline Delimited* Javascript Object Notation (JSON).
+Another plain-text format called [NDJSON](http://ndjson.org/) or *Newline Delimited* Javascript Object Notation (JSON) can be considered a hybrid of both CSV and JSON.
 It contains rows of JSON arrays or objects delineated by a newline character (`\n` or `\r\n`).
 It has the advantage of retaining type information like JSON and can also be read into memory efficiently like CSV.

 **Example**